Bored Panda works better on our iPhone app

 ADVERTISEMENT

-An American influencer who has upset millions of people online after snatching up a baby wombat from its mother has broken her silence regarding the backlash she’s received.
+An American influencer who upset millions of people online after snatching up a baby wombat from its mother has broken her silence regarding the backlash she’s received.

-Samantha Strable, who goes by Sam Jones online, posted a three-part rant on her Instagram page, shortly after she left Australia— where the infamous incident happened.
+Samantha Strable, who goes by Sam Jones online, posted a three-part rant on her Instagram page, shortly after she left Australia, where the infamous incident happened.

 Highlights